Swim Gear: Swedish Goggles Review

 The GOAT, Michael Phelps, knows what is up.

-The mirrored swim goggles are perfect for swimming outdoors, with the combination of the mirrored lens, which reduces eye strain, and the UV-coated lens to protect the eyes from UV exposure.
+The mirrored version of the goggles is perfect for swimming outdoors, with the combination of the mirrored lens, which reduces eye strain, and the UV-coated lens to protect the eyes from UV exposure.

 The Cons of Swedish Goggles

-Although I love Swedish goggles, everything from the fit to how they look, there are some swimmers who won’t love these goggles.
+Although I love Swedish goggles, everything from the fit to how they look, some swimmers won’t love these goggles.

 Here are some of the potential disadvantages of these swim goggles: